Designing a Colorado-Inspired Summer Backyard

 Colorado-Inspired Summer Backyard

 You step outside and feel like your yard’s flat, predictable, and nothing like the wild landscapes of Colorado.
-You’re surrounded by mountains, wildflowers, and blue skies that stretch for miles—and your backyard should reflect that.
+You’re surrounded by mountains, wildflowers, and blue skies that stretch for miles, and your backyard should reflect that.
+With the right approach to landscaping, it’s possible to reflect the beauty of the region while keeping your outdoor space functional and easy to maintain.

 Start With What You’ve Got: Colorado Soil and All Its Quirks

 This isn’t the Midwest.
 You’re not coddling Kentucky bluegrass with constant watering and desperate prayers.
 You’re working with altitude, unpredictable weather, and soil that doesn’t always want to play nice.
 Spread mulch that blends with the land and create winding paths with crushed granite or flagstone that doesn’t feel forced.
-Go for rough timber or reclaimed stone and build a few raised beds—it gives off that wild, practical charm that feels more Telluride cabin than city patio.
+Go for rough timber or reclaimed stone and build a few raised beds to bring out that wild, and practical charm.
+These touches bring in a raw and rugged style that fits the Colorado climate. touches bring in a raw and rugged style that fits the Colorado climate.

 Let Native Plants Take Over

 Walk a few trails and you’ll see what thrives in the Colorado wilderness.
-Wild blue flax, Indian paintbrush, Columbine—You’re not landscaping, you’re recruiting plants that already know how to handle a dry June and a surprise frost in late May.
-Mix in rabbitbrush and golden currant for unexpected bursts of yellow and red.
+Wild blue flax, Indian paintbrush, and Columbine already understand how to thrive through dry Junes and late spring frosts.
+Fill out your space with rabbitbrush, golden currant, and drought-tolerant landscaping elements that create unexpected bursts of yellow and red.
 Wild grasses like little bluestem or mountain muhly will sway and shift with every breeze.
 It should look like your backyard wandered out of a nature documentary filmed near Salida.

 Create a Hangout Spot That Doesn’t Feel Manufactured